dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Enabled define uniform addendum for blanking from scripting terminal;
   - Enabled define die plane for prog-nesting from scripting terminal;
-  - Added python library for prog-nesting;
+  - Added Python library for prog-nesting;
-  - Added python example for prog-nesting;
+  - Added Python example for prog-nesting;

 ## 2022-03-30